-Assuming that we enter into an agreement with the IRS to report the information required by FATCA, an investor considered to have a "U.S. account" maintained by us may be required to provide certain information regarding such investor (or relevant beneficial owner of the Class B shares or ADSs) or be subject to U.S. withholding tax on any distribution on Class B shares or ADSs that is treated as "foreign passthru payments."
+We have entered into an agreement with the IRS effective June 30, 2014, pursuant to which we have agreed to certain due diligence, information reporting and withholding obligations under FATCA.
+Therefore, an investor considered to have a "U.S. account" maintained by us may be required to provide certain information regarding such investor (or relevant beneficial owner of the Class B shares or ADSs) or be subject to U.S. withholding tax on any distribution on Class B shares or ADSs that is treated as "foreign passthru payments."
 Investors in Class B shares or ADSs that are financial institutions, or financial institutions that receive payments on behalf of other persons, and that have not entered into an agreement with the IRS (or otherwise established an exemption from FATCA) would also be subject to this U.S. withholding tax.